 2.1.1 Zeigler-Nichols (ZN) Method

 First released in 1942 Ziegler-Nichols method This method describes two approaches to adjusting a PID loop.
 In the first method, the lag or delay in response is measured, in addition to the time taken to reach the final output value.
 The second approach entails establishing the period of a steady oscillation.
-In each method, the measured values are entered in a table to give benefits for gain, reset time, and rate.
+Each method’s measured values are entered in a table to give gain, reset time, and rate benefits.

 The Ziegler-Nichols method has its issues.
 For instance, the technique produces a response that’s too aggressive when it comes to oscillation and overshoot.
-Secondly, the method can be time-consuming when applied to processes that react slowly.
+Secondly, when applied to processes that react slowly, the procedure can be time-consuming.

 2.1.2 Manual Tuning